FACTS ABOUT DEPRESSION IN ADOLESCENTS

 – If your loved one changes his or her social group or wants to be less social than they are normally, that could be a sign that they are suffering from depression.
 Teens may pull away from their parents, old friends, or activities they used to love.

 – More irritable, angry or prone to hostile outbursts

 – Lack of interest in activities that previously interested them

 – A drop in grades or poor performance at school

 These can all be signs that your adolescent needs to seek professional help.
 If you suspect that your teen is dealing with severe depression – or has been diagnosed with depression, it is critical that you intervene and seek help right away.

-To learn more about the Polaris difference and reach out to our Admissions department.
-Our intimate team will assess your child’s needs & condition to determine the best treatment path for them.
+Learn more about the Polaris difference and reach out to our Admissions department.
+Our professional team will assess your child’s needs & condition to determine the best treatment path for them.
 The work done now can benefit your child for a lifetime.
 Help a loved one get back on track to a healthy, successful life.
 Call today.